 First, set up the Traction Control Settings.
 Here we’ve selected Dual VSS mode, a minimum TPS position, minimum MAP (load on the engine), and minimum front wheel speed for activation.
 We’ve also selected slip % to Fixed (it can be used with a Knob on the dash for variable slip %, more on that later).
 We’ve also set a minimum slip % threshold of 8%.
 In my experience, this needs to be around 4-5% on drag radials, and 7-9% on slicks.
 In testing, Tina Pierce (customer from the TV show Street Outlaws) reported that, on her Colorado which is a big tire / slicks configuration, anything above 9% here “felt sketchy and I wanted to get out of it.”
 Here is a datalog of one of her early test passes at the 2016 American Outlaws event in Ennis, TX.
 The white line is what the ECU is doing to reduce power during the run: retard ignition timing.
 Here it manages around 10-15% slip the entire run.

-Next we set up the Traction Control Reactions.
+According to Chicago Autohaus, now you set up the Traction Control Reactions.
 Depending on your engine and power adder combo, you can have the ECU manage power a number of ways: Spark Cut, Ignition Timing Retard, Nitrous PWM reduction, Add Fuel, Boost Reduction, Boost Cut or a combination of any/all.
 Here you decide how much action to take for a given amount of slip (called “SlipTime” because the amount of time a tire is slipping plays an vital role in power reduction).

 Traction Control Reactions